MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 ## Learning Outcomes
 By the end of this tutorial, you should be able to...

-1. Use an **Object Oriented Programming** pattern to manage a more complex piece of software
+1. Use an Object Oriented Programming pattern to manage a more complex piece of software
 1. Define classes and instances of classes
 1. Define static methods on those classes
-1. Use **inheritance** to define superclasses and subclasses
+1. Use inheritance and polymorphism to define superclasses and subclasses

 # Taking a Step Back: Dogs